Bargain books on the Middle Ages and all related subjects

 Condition.
 This is the most subjective category (and the most important).

-Descriptions attempt to draw attention to any major defects that fall outside the following broad categories, especially those that will affect a book's practical usefulness.
-You should assume that even books labelled "very good" will have the kind of small defects common to used books, such as minor wear and tear, small creases and bumps, grubby page edges, library plates or markings inside the endpapers indicating previous ownership or pricing, and so on.
+Descriptions attempt to draw attention to any major defects that fall outside the following broad categories, especially those that will affect a book’s practical usefulness.
+You should assume that even books labelled "very good" might have the kind of small defects common to used books, such as minor wear and tear, small creases and bumps, grubby page edges, library plates or markings inside the endpapers indicating previous ownership or pricing, and so on.
 Unless specifically described as "unused", all books may contain some ink or pencil marking, but this will be mentioned if it is extensive or intrusive.
 The aim is that any major defect will be described.

-In the medievalbookshop listings a book is almost never described as "mint" or "fine", partly because most medievalbookshop customers want usable books rather than display items, but also because these two terms don't always apply even to brand-new shop-bought items.
-With this in mind, descriptions of a book's condition fall into one of five broad categories as follows
+In the medievalbookshop listings a book is almost never described as "mint" or "fine", partly because most medievalbookshop customers generally want usable books rather than display items, but also because these two terms don’t always apply even to brand-new shop-bought items.
+With this in mind, descriptions of a book’s condition fall into one of five broad categories as follows

 Very good.
 In this instance, "very good" means that, taking account of age and production quality, the book is as good as a secondhand copy can be: it will probably have minor blemishes or show slight evidence of storage or previous ownership, especially if it’s an older title; in older titles the paper may also show evidence of age, though not obtrusively so; more recent titles sometimes look nearly as good as new.
 Regardless of condition, a book will only be stated as "unused" where this is known to be definitely the case, and any obvious defects will be mentioned.
 Despite what it says above, the terms "mint" or "fine" may occasionally be added in brackets, though usually only to give further guidance to collectors ("mint" indicating that the book is known to be unused, "fine" indicating that it may have minor blemishes but shows no obvious signs of use).